-Nikon D3400 versus Nikon D7200
+Nikon D3400 vs D7200

 The Nikon D3400 and the Nikon D7200 are two digital cameras that were officially introduced, respectively, in August 2016 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably larger (20 percent) than the Nikon D3400.
 Moreover, the D7200 is substantially heavier (72 percent) than the D3400.
 It is noteworthy in this context that the D7200 is splash and dust-proof, while the D3400 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.